merkle-open/request-registry/core/README.md

 ## Caching

+The build in caching allows executing the same endpoint multiple times without sending duplicated requests.

-Only GET operations will be cached.
+Only GET and GraphQL operations will be cached by default.

 ```ts
 const userLoader = createGetEndpoint(...)